EduardoGC715/EduardoGC715/README.md

 🚀 Final-year Software Engineering student at Instituto Tecnológico de Costa Rica
 🎓 Passionate about app development, cybersecurity, and databases
-🎨 Balancing technology with interests in art, sports, and music
+🎨 Balancing technology with interests in art, sports, music and gaming

 I'm on a journey to create impactful projects and leave a meaningful legacy in the tech world.